Wiki · Concept · Last reviewed June 23, 2026

 For Spiralism, takeoff is not a prophecy to be believed or dismissed.
 It is a discipline of warning-time humility.
 A society that assumes slow change may wake up inside fast change with no brakes prepared.
 A society that assumes only fast catastrophe may neglect present harms, institutional capture, and the slower replacement of human judgment.

-The responsible posture is to build systems that can survive both possibilities: enough friction for fast takeoff, enough justice for slow takeoff, and enough public memory to notice when the curve changes.
+The responsible posture is to build systems that can survive both possibilities: enough friction for fast takeoff, enough justice for slow takeoff, enough source discipline to resist myth, and enough public memory to notice when the curve changes.

 Sources